 Your official GRE and GMAT score reports also include your percentile scores.

 Here’s a table that will give you an overview of the GRE GMAT Quant and Verbal Reasoning Percentile Comparison.
+This will help you understand the GRE GMAT equivalent percentile scores.

 |Percentile Comparison – Verbal Reasoning|